|

 fish.

-the new incoming fish.
-All fish purchased from more than
+fish.
+All fish purchased from more than one

-one dealer should be quarantined in separate tanks away from each
+dealer should be quarantined in separate tanks away from

 |